Loading...

 Why Do Garage Doors Need Maintenance?

-Regular garage maintenance is how you keep your garage dry and clear from debris.
-If you’re wondering ‘How can I extend the life of my garage door?’, some DIY garage maintenance can go a long way.
-In fact, according to StormStop technical specialists who have over 30 years of experience, regular maintenance on your garage door can add up to 10 to 15+ years to its lifespan.
+Regular garage maintenance is how you keep your space dry and clear from debris.
+If you’re wondering ‘How can I extend the life of my garage door?’, some DIY garage door maintenance can go a long way.
+In fact, according to StormStop technical specialists who have over 30 years of experience, regular maintenance on your entrance system can add up to 10 to 15+ years to its lifespan.
 By regularly maintaining it, you could avoid costly repairs in the future or even the need for a brand new one due to damage.

-Checking things like garage door seals and searching for any gaps that might appear over time will help to keep out draughts and damp weather which could all be having knock-on effects on your heating bills if your garage is joined to your home.
+Checking things like door seals and searching for any gaps that might appear over time will help to keep out damp weather and draughts which could all be having knock-on effects on your heating bills if your garage is joined to your home.
 Doing these checks also helps ensure no pests such as rodents are sneaking in through the gaps.

 How Often Do Garage Doors Need Maintenance?